Azure/BusinessContinuityGuide/README.md

 ### Test

 Without regular testing, even the most robust plan can fail when it's needed most.
 Testing activities should include a failover plan, recovery plan, acceptance testing, outage communications and a regular review (and update) of all documents that support your application continuity plan.
-A test summary example is included in the ABCG to help track testing activities and results over time.
+A test summary example is included in the ABC Guide to help track testing activities and results over time.
 Don't forget to include appropriate communication plans during tests as well.
 As you review your testing outcomes, look for ways to improve your plans to reduce costs, recovery times and efficiency.

 ## Phase 3: Business Continuity

-For the final phase of the ABCG, we focus on minimum business continuity objective (MBCO) planning and ongoing management.
+For the final phase of the ABC Guide, we focus on minimum business continuity objective (MBCO) planning and ongoing management.
 This involves combining and coordinating the individual application continuity plans for all critical applications.
 Your organization should define the risks that are most likely to impact the business (i.e. natural disasters, cyberattacks, power outages, etc).
 We provide an example list of considerations to include from people and processes to validation and testing.
 The details from your risk assessment (and the outcomes of all the other activities up to this point) should help define the recovery order of your application portfolio.
 You should also identify any business critical events for your organization to ensure that BCDR testing does not cause disruption during these times.

 ![Phase 5 - Application Recovery Order](media/Business_Continuity-Minimum_Business_Continuity_Objective.png)

-## Get Started with the ABCG
+## Get Started with the ABC Guide

+If you are ready to start, **[download the latest release](https://github.com/Azure/BusinessContinuityGuide/releases)** and then head over to the **[Getting Started](getting-started.md)** page to learn more about how to navigate the contents.

+## Feedback
 The Azure Business Continuity Guide is a living document which we think our customers will value.
 Over time we plan to improve upon it based on your feedback.
-Please download a copy of the ABCG and let us know what you find useful, and what might make it even better for others!
+Please download a copy of the ABC Guide and let us know what you find useful, and what might make it even better for others!

 ## Contributing